ralphje/imagemounter/docs/commandline.rst

 .. cmdoption:: --raid
                --no-raid

-   By default, a detection is ran to detect whether the volume is part of a (former) RAID array.
+   By default, a detection is ran to detect whether the volume is part of a (former) MD RAID array.
 You can disable the RAID check with :option:`--no-raid`.
 If you provide both :option:`--raid` and :option:`--no-raid`, :option:`raid` wins.

 .. cmdoption:: --single
                --no-single